pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 ###### Specified parts of a whole as subjects
 **Singular subjects**:

-When the subject consists of a single entity, such as “Socrates” or “Athens”, we apply the universal quantifier “all”.
+When the subject consists of a single entity, such as "Socrates" or "Athens", we apply the universal quantifier "all".
 Hence, we get: "all Socrates" and "all Athens".
 The reason is that a single entity is a unified whole.
 If it is irreducible, then it consists only of itself.
 If not, then it consists of its components.
 In either case, the universal quantity is the right quantity to apply to singular subjects.

 ---